sanecki/angularjs-demo/readme.md

 # Demo of Some Ideas
-# Based AngularJS TodoMVC Example
+## Based AngularJS TodoMVC Example

+* Adding Validation, for example no q's
+* Adding traversable changes
+* Looking at what it takes to support external(outside the AngularJS app) callbacks

 _[TodoMVC](https://github.com/tastejs/todomvc)_